Ooma Office Pro vs. 8×8: 2022 Pricing and feature comparison

 - Voicemail transcription.
 The X2 plan transcribes voicemail messages so they can be read and reviewed.

-In addition, 8×8 offers digital integrations.
-Therefore, if you have the tech infrastructure to accommodate Salesforce, you could benefit from these integrations.
+In addition, 8×8 offers integrations with productivity applications.
+If you have the tech infrastructure to accommodate Salesforce or another CRM system, you could benefit from these integrations.